linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 ## > Manual Changes
 Manual changes still need to be made in the current state.
 After building the cluster (fully automated), it's in a vanilla state and requires you to manually deploy your resources.
 For us this includes Metrics Server, Cluster Autoscaler and gitlab-runners.
 This is an area where GitOps would help tremendously.

+## > Spot Instances
+This isn't too difficult.
+In the eksctl config, enable `spot: true` and be sure to specify at least 2 or 3 different instance types within the same family with the same minimum CPU/RAM specs.
+Just in case one type is not available during spot request, it can pick from something else so that jobs are not stuck pending.
+I also ran into this.
+You're already saving so much money, this is not the time to be a stickler.

+I think that's it for spot instances.

+## > OOMKilled Jobs
+In our case going from EC2 instances with 8GB RAM and 4GB swap to pods with a strict 8GB limit caused a couple of OOMKills here and there.
+It turns out this was one of the unknowns we anticipated going into the migration.

+Why does this happen if the RAM limit matches?
+On the EC2 instance, the job has full reign of the VM it runs on, so not only is the Linux kernel more conservative about preventing OOMkills, it also has a 4GB swap buffer that it can exhaust before giving up.

+This is actually a major factors I found to be related to the significant performance increase for some workloads on EKS, despite no changes to the pipeline and similar resource limites from a CPU/RAM perspective.
+Why would a job run 25% faster?
+It could be that we were silently exceeding the resource limits on legacy runners but it wasn't bad enough to break jobs, just bad enough to make them slow.

+Does this mean EKS is worse or less reliable in a way?
+No. This makes it obvious that jobs were already overprovisioned, but nobody was aware of it.
+Nobody was even aware of the performance degradation due to heavy overutilization of swap.
+I see it as a feature, it highlights the need for better visibility, and it highlights the importance of understanding what we **truly** need from a resource perspective to run jobs.
+No more throwing hardware at the problem.

+We should understand what jobs cost from a resource and financial perspective, because that will allow us properly tune autoscaling, make things run much more efficiently, likely save significantly on cost, and make informed decisions on resource quota increases if needed.

 ## > Cluster Autoscaler
 This one is more interesting than most of the other gotchas.
 This one took the most time and has caused most of the hurdles that we have had to overcome.
 Here's what I ran into, in order.